-The program follows a “housing-first” philosophy by providing individuals with the basic needs associated with safe, stable housing, so they are more likely to have a strong foundation to manage health, personal finances, diet and other daily supports.
+This program follows a “housing-first” philosophy by providing individuals with the basic needs associated with safe, stable and affordable housing.
+Meeting these basic needs provide a solid foundation to manage health, personal finances, diet and other daily supports.

 How to apply:

-Citizen Advocates housing counselors will assist people with enrollment in the program by establishing a lease, help with financial assistance, provide funds for furnishing an apartment, establish connections to safety-net programs and other services to help meet health needs or activities of daily living.
+Contact a Citizen Advocates housing counselor to apply.
+Housing counselors can assist individuals to establish a lease, acquire funds for furnishing an apartment, create connections to safety-net programs, and find other services that help meet health needs or activities of daily living.

-To learn more, reach out to Richard Brown, Community Services Supervisor, at 518-651-2708 email@example.com or your Health Home Care Coordinator.
+To learn more, reach out to Cheryl Blanchard, Community Living Manager, at 518-651-2270 or by e-mail at email@example.com or your Health Home Care Coordinator.

 Need help navigating our community housing & living services?